tasmota/docs/Securing-your-IoT-from-hacking.md

 The second topic has only a workaround.
 If you want access to your devices you need to change the configuration temporary on your router and ENABLE _"The wireless devices connected with the guest access can communicate with each other"_.
 Secondly, you must login with your Laptop into the GuestWLAN to be able to communicate.
 If the Webserver is running you should be able to connect and upload e.g. a new firmware.

-# Securing your communication for IoT
+## Securing your Communication
 In the world of IoT devices and more and more devices in a network, it is essential to use encryption ALL the time.
-The TASMOTA project is able to enable encryption for MQTT.
+The Tasmota project is able to enable encryption for MQTT.
 This is great.
 But it cannot enable encryption on the WebServer.
 This is bad.
 As a conclusion, the Webserver must be switched OFF all the time and only be switched ON for administrative purpose.
 This also disables the feature to change the Relay Status with an HTTP REST call.
 But this option is insecure anyway and should be avoided.

 Now let's work on the MQTT configuration.
 Also here an attacker can get access to user and password.
 To minimize the impact EVERY and really EVERY device must have a unique USER and a unique password.
 If you don't follow this rule the attacker get one device he can control ALL devices.
 With the USER/PASSWORD he now can control the one device he already holds in his hands. ok, no big deal.
 How to configure Mosquitto?

-In general, TASMOTA store data in  stat/<topic>/+ and  tele/<topic>/+. or cmnd/<topic>/+ to control something.
+In general, Tasmota stores data in stat/<topic>/+ and  tele/<topic>/+. or cmnd/<topic>/+ to control something.
 If we use the <topic> as username we can make some quite nice and straight forward configuration.

 Example:
 Topic: ESP_123456